yxa/nuxinator/README.md

 # nuxinator (not finished!)

 ## TODO

-* need something like kexe / ruby's exec to replace the running process to finish the project
+* start new project doesnt work, need something like ruby's exec
-* do a bit of cleanup

 script your tmux sessions with node.js